-Application : Applied Explanation on application of the practice The Company's meeting schedule is circulated at least 7 days prior to the assembly of meetings and is disseminated by the Company Secretaries to ensure that Board meetings are conducted effectively and in a timely manner.
+Application : Applied Explanation on application of the practice The Board will meet at least five (5) times in each financial year with additional meetings convened as and when required.
+For the financial year ended 31 December 2020 ("FY2020"), there were a total of six (6) board meetings held with 100% attendance.
+To facilitate the Board's time planning, the annual meeting calendar is prepared and circulated in advance of each new year.
+The calendar provides the Board with scheduled dates for meetings of the Board and Board Committees and the Annual General Meeting ("AGM").
+Unless it is not practicable to do so, the Company's meeting notice are provided and circulated at least 7 days prior to the assembly of meetings to ensure the Board has sufficient time to review or add on any point as required and it is disseminated by the Company Secretaries to ensure that Board meetings are conducted effectively and in a timely manner.
+The meeting materials were circulated digitally within 7 days prior to the meeting date.
 In the form of detailed minutes, the Company Secretaries documents all matters and relevant concerns that have been raised for discussion and deliberation during Board and Board Committee meetings.
-A drafted copy of the meeting minutes is thereafter circulated to Key Principal Officers ("KPO") and relevant parties for further clarification within 2 weeks of a conducted Board meeting.
-Upon confirmation, a copy will be sent to the Chairman and Board members.
-Explanation for : departure Large companies are re encouraged to complete equired to complete the columns below.
-Non-large companies are the columns below.
-Measure : Timeframe :
+Minutes of meetings are circulated to the Board and Board Committees for review and signed by the respective Chairmen as a correct record of the proceedings of the meetings based on confirmation from the Board and Board Committees.
+Explanation for departure : Large companies are encouraged to comple required to complete the columns below.
+Non-large companies are te the columns below.
+Measure

+Timeframe :